fnordfish/teckel/DEVELOPMENT.md

 ## Roadmap

-- Add "Settings" for Operations and Chains
+- Add "Settings"/Dependency injection for Operations and Chains

     ```
     MyOp.with(foo: "bar").call("input")